oracle-livelabs/apex/ai-interactive-report-lab/lab-3-create-an-interactive-report-using-natural-language/lab-3-create-an-interactive-report-using-natural-language.md

     ![Click Create Page](images/review-pages-and-shared-components.png)

 3. When using Generative AI features within the APEX development environment for the first time, you will be asked to provide consent.
 In the APEX Assistant Wizard, if you see a Dialog regarding consent.
-Click on Accept.
+Click **Accept**.

     ![Click Create Page](images/click-ok.png)